whatgoodisaroad/departure-deck/README.md

 ## Technical Track

 There is some ambiguity around exactly what technical stack I've taken.
-My intention, and what I think is spiritually the track used, is the front-end track.
-This is the space which is most interesting to me.
-However, in actuality, a significant amount of programming effort had gone into building backend proxies for transit APIs (to circumvent same-origin) and the amount of code in the backend makes it seem like a backend app.
+My intention, and what I think is spiritually the track used, is frontend.
+However, in the end, a significant amount of programming effort had gone into building backend proxies for transit APIs (to deal with same-origin) and the amount of code in the backend makes it seem like a backend app.

 I suppose the conclusion is that this is a full-stack project, even though it wasn't intended to be, and I haven't used any database technology.
 I think the truth of it is that, in order to make the front-end experience I envisioned, a nontrivial amount of backend was necessary.
-I'm reminded of the quote of Alan Kay's: "People who are really serious about software should make their own hardware."
-Likewise, I think that people who are serious about frontend, should make their own backend.

 ## Reasoning Behind Technical Choices